Kurds, anti-racism groups gather after deadly Paris shooting | Law-Order

 - France

-Kurdish activists, left-wing politicians and anti-racism groups demonstrated on Saturday in Paris after three people were killed at a Kurdish cultural center in an attack that prosecutors say was racially motivated.
+Members of France's Kurdish community and anti-racism activists joined together in mourning and anger on Saturday in Paris after three people were killed at a Kurdish cultural center in an attack that prosecutors say was racially motivated.

-The suspected attacker was wounded and is in custody.
-He is a 69-year-old Parisian who was charged last year with attacking migrants and was released earlier this month.
-He is facing potential charges of murder and attempted murder with a racist motive, the Paris prosecutor's office said Saturday.
+The suspected attacker was wounded and detained, and transferred Saturday to psychiatric care, the Paris prosecutor's office said.
+The 69-year-old Parisian had been charged with attacking a migrant camp last year and released from jail earlier this month.
+For Friday's shooting, he is facing potential charges of murder and attempted murder with a racist motive, the prosecutor's office said.

 Kurdish activists said they had recently been warned by police of threats to Kurdish targets.